The Color Purple: Plot

 Celie, a poor African-American girl, lives in rural Georgia in the early 1900s.
-She writes letters to God because her father Alphonso beats and rapes her.
+She writes letters to God because her step father Alphonso beats and rapes her.
 Due to the rape, she gives birth to two children, Olivia and Adam, whom Alphonso takes away.
 A farmer identified as "Mister" (Mr. __) asks to marry her younger sister Nettie, but Alphonso offers him Celie instead.
 Celie is abused by Mister and mistreated by his prior children.
-Nettie runs away and stays with Celie, but Mister eventually makes her leave after she refuses his unwanted sexual advances.
+Nettie runs away and stays with Celie, but Mister eventually makes her leave, after he tries to rape her and she fights back.
 Nettie promises to write, but Celie never receives any letters, and Celie concludes that she is dead.

 Mister's son Harpo marries an assertive girl named Sofia.
 Celie is impressed by Sofia's self-esteem, but Mister chides Harpo for what he considers weakness in his treatment of Sofia.
 In a moment of envy, Celie tells Harpo to beat Sofia.
 Sofia fights back and confronts Celie, who apologizes and confides in her about Mister's abuse.

 Shug Avery, a jazz and blues singer and Mister's long-time mistress, moves in.
 Celie takes care of Shug, who is ill.
 While Shug is initially rude to Celie, the two become friends and Celie becomes infatuated with Shug.
 Frustrated by Harpo's domineering behavior, Sofia moves out, taking her children with her.
 Several months later, Harpo opens a juke joint where a fully recovered Shug performs nightly.
-Shug begins an affair with Mister.
-Shug learns that Mister beats Celie, and vows to stay at the house until she is convinced he will stop.
-Shug and Celie grow closer, and Celie tells Shug that she's never had an orgasm.
+Shug continues her affair with Mister.
+She learns that Mister beats Celie, and vows to stay at the house until she is convinced he will stop.
+Shug and Celie grow closer, and Celie tells Shug that she has never had an orgasm.
 Shug convinces Celie to look at her vulva in a mirror and teaches her about her clitoris.

 Sofia returns for a visit and gets into a fight with Harpo's new girlfriend, Squeak (Mary Agnes).
 She has a verbal spat with the mayor's wife, Miss Millie, and after the mayor slaps her, she hits him back.
 She is beaten by the police and sentenced to 12 years in prison.
-Squeak tricks the warden, her white uncle, into releasing Sofia from prison and having her work as Miss Millie's maid.
+Squeak tricks the warden, her white uncle, into releasing Sofia from prison and having her work as Miss Millie's maid, which Sofia detests.
 The plan works, but the warden rapes Squeak.
-Sofia is released from prison and forced to work for Miss Millie, which she detests.
 Squeak cares for Sofia's children, and the two women become friends.